Lygia Fagundes Telles: Career

 Telles' most acclaimed novel, As Meninas, tells the story of three young women in the early 1970s, a difficult time in the political history of Brazil due to the repression by the military dictatorship.
-She was among intellectuals who went to Brasilia in 1977, to deliver the Manifesto of the Thousand (Manifesto dos Mil).
+She was among intellectuals who went to Brasília in 1977, to deliver the Manifesto of the Thousand (Manifesto dos Mil).
 The protest was the largest demonstration of intellectuals since the press censorship instituted by president/dictator Emílio Garrastazu Médici began in 1968.
 She led the delegation, composed of historian Hélio Silva and the writers Nélida Piñon and Jefferson Ribeiro de Andrade to present the signed petition to Armando Falcão, the Justice Minister in the cabinet of President Ernesto Geisel.
 Later that same year, her husband, Gomes would die.
 On 24 October 1985, Telles was elected to hold Chair 16, of the Brazilian Academy of Letters, the third woman ever to be elected to a chair.
 After her retirement from the Institute of Providence in 1991, she continued publishing works such as A Noite Escura e Mais Eu (The Dark Night and More Me, 1995), which won the Arthur Azevedo Prize from the National Library of Brazil; Oito contos de amor (Eight Tales of Love, 1996); Invenção e Memória (Invention and Memory, 2001), which earned her the Jabuti Prize, a parallel honor as Book of the Year, and the Grand Prize of the Critic of the Best of 2000 from the São Paulo Association of Art Critics; Durante Aquele Estranho Chá (During the Strange Tea, 2002); Conspiração de Nuvens (Cloud Compromise, 2007), which won the São Paulo Association of Art Critics Prize; and Passaporte para a China (Passport to China, 2011).

 In 1985, Telles was honored as a commander in the Order of Rio Branco by the government of Brazil.
 In 1998, she was awarded the French Ordre des Arts et des Lettres in the grade of chevalier and was honored as a grand officer of the Gabriela Mistral Order of Educational and Cultural Merit from Chile.
 In 2005 Telles won the Camões Prize, the highest literary award of the Portuguese language for her body of works.
 As of 2013, she was one of the four female members of the Brazilian Academy of Letters.
 Her books have been translated into Czech, English, French, German, Italian, Polish, Spanish, Swedish, and been reprinted in multiple editions in Portuguese.
 She was nominated for the 2016 Nobel Prize in Literature by the Brazilian Writers' Union.